Fitness culture: Mass media

-Mass media plays an important role in shaping fitness culture because of the messages of an ideal body image they convey.
-Media such as TV, magazines and book publications, tend to promote slimness or even thinness as the ideal standards of female body image and slenderness or muscularity as the ideal male body image.
+Mass media shapes fitness culture by conveying an ideal body image, often promoting slimness or even thinness for females and slenderness or muscularity for males.
 Commercial advertisements have also created an influential and powerful force in promoting a stereotype of ideal body image which is not limited to fashion advertisements.
-Advertisements on commodities such as watches, smartphones and household appliances, have promoted an idealized body image of women and men as well.
-The perception of being slim and thin for women and slender and muscular for men became a stereotype in society, creating sociocultural pressures and influencing people to engage in fitness in order to pursue the ideal body image promoted by the mass media.

-Exercising and dieting is often seen as the best way to achieve such ideal body image.
-For instance, fitness publications promote an idea that doing physical exercise is the natural medicine to your body and health.
-On the other hand, fashion magazines promote slimness and thinness as the ideal female image: to promote high fashion, models are usually slim and thin.
-There is also a significant increase of diet and weight loss articles in magazines.
+Exercising and dieting are often seen as the best way to achieve such an ideal body image.
+Fashion magazines promote slimness and thinness as the ideal female image.
+High-fashion models are usually slim and thin.
 In addition, the shape of models has changed dramatically towards a “more tubular female form” in high fashion culture, often sparking controversies.

+Fitness-related content on social media, such as Facebook or Instagram, can be called fitspiration.
+When women view fitness content, they tend to develop a more negative body image and are quicker to compare their bodies to the ones they are seeing on social media.
+Men are subject to this as well; however, this phenomenon is less common among men.

+The rise of fitness influencers on social media sets unrealistic expectations that people feel pressured to keep up with.
+This has caused people to focus on achieving someone else's body type rather than their own overall health and well-being.
+Social media has made the fitness community grow, however, it is important to remember that not everything seen online is real.

 Peer influence

 People who regularly attend fitness institutions tend to make friends at these locations.
-They want to feel part of a group, which can be referred to community feeling, as the behaviour of group membership is transmitted from member to member within a group.
+They want to feel part of a group, which can be referred to as community feeling, as the behavior of group membership is transmitted from member to member within a group.
 However, this kind of friendship usually remains restricted within the fitness institution.
 Besides, the atmosphere in fitness institutions created by people with the same goal becomes a force of motivation.
 When people go to fitness institutions or start a new activity, they can be encouraged by others and give support to each other.

 In addition, fitness institutions can function as dating agencies, creating chances to meet people apart from workplaces.
-Music, body movement and costumes of people exercising, can easily draw attention and become an occasion to engage with each other.
+Music, body movement, and costumes of people exercising can easily draw attention and become an occasion to engage with each other.

 Another important aspect of fitness culture is the gender differentiation in exercises performed.
 One study showed that women prefer to do cardiovascular exercise over weight training because it allows them to gain strength without transgressing norms for feminine physical appearance, whereas men prefer other exercises like bodybuilding or boxing in order to be more muscular.